AL-MA’BÛD - معبود

 لِتَفْسِيرِ كَلاَمٍ مِنْ حَكِيمٍ اَىْ نَبِىٍّ فِى كَلاَمِ اللّٰهِ

-They are a sort of tafsir of a phrase of the prophet, who has given hikmah by Allah5 , present within the Kalâm of Allah's.
+Thus, as for those drops, they are a sort of tafsir of the prophet’s phrase, who was a bearer of tidings from Allah to men and who has given hikmah by Allah, present within the Kalâm of Allah.

 نَمِى زِيبَاسْتْ اُفُولْدَه گُمْ شُدَنْ مَحْبُوبْ

-A beloved who is hidden through setting is not beautiful, for those doomed to fade cannot be truly beautiful.
-They may not be loved with the heart, which is created for eternal ‘ashq and is the mirror of As-Samad, and should not be loved with it.
+A beloved (mahbûb), who is lost through setting, is not beautiful.
+For the one who is doomed to fade cannot be truly beautiful.
+Such a one is not loved and should not be loved with the heart, which is created for eternal ‘ashq and is the mirror of As-Samad.

 نَمِى اَرْزَدْ غُرُوبْدَه غَيْبْ شُدَنْ مَطْلُوبْ

-A desired one who is doomed to be lost on the setting; such a one is not worthy of the heart's attachment, the mind's preoccupation.
-He may not be the object of desires.
-He is not worthy of being regretted with the sorrow and grief that follows.
-So why should the heart perform ‘ibâdah to such a one and be bound to him?
+A desired one who is doomed to be invisible in the setting; such a one is not worthy of the heart's attachment, the mind's engrossing occupation.
+Such a one is not worthy of feeling grief after it with the sorrow and sadness since it cannot be a place of recourse for the desires.
+How may the heart perform ‘ibâdah to and be tied to such a one?

 نَمِى خَواهَمْ فَنَادَه مَحْوْ شُدَنْ مَقْصُودْ

-One sought who is lost in transience; I do not want such a one.
-For I am transitory, I do not want one who is thus.
-What should I do?
+An object who is lost in transience; I do not want such an object.
+For I am transient, I do not want such a transient one.
+What shall I do?

 نَمِى خَوانَمْ زَوَالْدَه دَفْنْ شُدَنْ مَعْبُودْ

-A Ma’bûd who is buried in fading; I shall not call him, I shall not seek refuge with him.
-For I am infinitely needy and impotent.
-One who is impotent can find no cure for my boundless ills.
-He can spread no salve on my eternal wounds.
-How can one who cannot save himself from fade be a Ma’bûd?
+A ma’bûd who is buried in fade; I shall not call such a one, I shall not seek refuge with such a one.
+For, I am infinitely needy and impotent.
+One who is impotent cannot find any remedy for my immense troubles, cannot apply a salve to my eternal wounds.
+How can one who cannot save himself from fade be a ma’bûd?

 عَقْلْ فَرْيَادْ مِى دَارَدْ نِدَاءِ ( لاَ اُحِبُّ اْلآفِلِينَ )مِى زَنَدْ رُوحَمْ

-Indeed, the mind, which is obsessed with externals, cries out despairingly at seeing the fade of the things it performs ‘ibâdah to in the universe, and the rûh, which seeks for an eternal beloved, utters the cry: لاَ اُحِبُّ اْلآفِلِينَ6
+Yes, the mind enamoured with the external of things, despairingly cries out at seeing the fade of the things it performs ‘ibâdah to in the disordered universe, and the rûh seeking for an eternal beloved (mahbûb) declares the cry: لاَاُحِبُّاْلآفِلِينَ

 نَمِى خَواهَمْ نَمِى خَوانَمْ نَمِى تَابَمْ فِرَاقِى

-I do not want separation, I do not desire separation, I cannot abide separation...
+I do not want, I do not desire, I cannot put forth power for separation...

 نَمِى اَرْزَدْ مَرَاقَه اِينْ زَوَالْ دَرْ پَسْ تَلاَقِى

-Meetings followed immediately by fade are not worth sorrow and anxiety, they are not worthy of being longed for.
-For just as the fading of pleasure is pain, imagining the fade of pleasure is also a pain.
-The works of all the metaphorical lovers, that is, the works of poetry on love, are all cries at the pain arising from imagining this fading.
-If you were to constrain the rûh of all the works of poetry, from each would flow these grievous cries.
+Meetings, which immediately afterwards become bitter by fade, are not worth sorrow and anxiety, not worthy of being yearned.
+For just as the fade of pleasure is pain, picturing the fade of pleasure in the mind is also a pain.
+All the metaphorical lovers’ diwan5 , that is, their books of poetry on love are all cries at the pain arising from the conception of fade.
+If you were to extrude the rûh of all the diwan of poetry, from each drop a painful cry.

 اَزْ آنْ دَرْدِى گِرِينِ ( لاَ اُحِبُّ اْلآفِلِينَ ) مِى زَنَدْ قَلْبَمْ